VorobeyKirill/Review-react-app/generalComments.md

 5. It's better to use BEM className naming pattern (or another one), instead of random naming.

-6. Methods/functions doen't have return values, you should always add them, because you're using TypeScript in this project.
+6. Methods/functions don't have return values, you should always add them, because you're using TypeScript in this project.
+Also a lot of places with missing types for function arguments, loop callback functions arguments.

 7. Try to avoid using `any` type at all.